 There are several ways that an uninsured driver could get caught.
-All three are completely legal and you’ll never see it coming.
+All three are completely legal and you’ll never see them coming.

 Yes, traffic officers still do this from time to time and always when you least expect it.
 They will simply set up a surprise checkpoint, pull you over, and ask to see your license, registration, and proof of insurance.
 This is really the only method that allows the police to check for insurance without having another reason for pulling you over.